Everest Above Our Heads and Base Camp at Our Feet

 The mountains of Lingtren, Khumbutse and Changste are in clear view and Everest begins to appear.

-The hard bit was the large boulders we had to scramble over to get to the flag pole with the prayer flags.
+At the top the hard bit was the large boulders we had to scramble over to get to the flag pole with the prayer flags.
 Quite close to the point where the flag pole was I thought I couldn’t go any further.
 Puffing, legs burning and exhausted I was ready to give up on the final bit and be happy with the view from there.
 Who said I had to climb to the top anyway?
 I yelled out to Sam who was at the top.
 “Do I have to come to the top?”
 And what were the Trainer’s last words?
 “Come on Louise this is what you trained for!” he yelled back.
-And it was.
-So, with one last effort and with the help of Basanta pulling and pushing me up the last enormous boulders I made it to the flag pole.
-A very short video captures the moment I reached it, almost too exhausted to even wave for the camera and to the trainer who had his photographer hat on.
+He was right.
+With one last effort and the help of Basanta pulling and pushing me over the boulders I made it to the flag pole.
+Of course the Trainer with his photographer hat on captured the moment – almost too exhausted to wave for the camera.

 And yes, then the wig appeared.
 The yellow wig.
-It had been purchased back home in Melbourne with the statement that the trainer intended to wear it at Base Camp.
+It had been purchased back home in Melbourne with the statement that the Trainer intended to wear it at Base Camp.
 I told him what I thought of that idea and then forgot all about.
-It had been hidden in the luggage and then his bag and then in the day pack and the next thing, there it was.
-Two young Japanese boys up there with us thought it was hysterical.
+He had hidden it in the luggage and then in his pack and there it was.
+Two young Japanese guys up there with us thought it was hysterical.
 They loved it and borrowed it for some of their shots and it had a popular showing and sharing the next day at Base Camp.
 Basanta also liked it and he can be seen in some of those photos wearing it.